Best Cordless Drills UK 2026: Top 7 Tested for Home DIY

 → View on Amazon (approx. £180 with 2×2Ah batteries)

 DEWALT's DCD791 is the compact brushless drill from their 20V MAX (18V effective) platform.
 It is lighter and more compact than many 18V alternatives, making it easier to use in confined spaces — fitting kitchen units, working in tight ceiling voids, or assembling furniture.
+If you're already in the DEWALT ecosystem, this is the natural choice.

-Pros: Compact and lightweight; brushless motor; 2-speed gearbox; excellent balance in hand; strong DEWALT after-sales support.
-Cons: 20V MAX batteries not compatible with any other brand; 2Ah batteries included are on the smaller side for heavy work.
-Best for: DEWALT tool users; anyone who values compact, lightweight design.
+• Cons: 20V MAX batteries not compatible with any other brand; 2Ah batteries included are on the smaller side for heavy work

 5. Bosch PSB 18 LI-2 Ergonomic — Best Mid-Range Budget